yona158/web-scraping/README.md

 **Overview**

-This project is a Python-based web scraper designed to extract book data from the website [Books to Scrape](http://books.toscrape.com/).
-The scraper collects information about books including their names, ratings, prices, and links to their individual pages, and saves this data into a CSV file.
+This project is a Python-based web scraper that extract book data from the website [Books to Scrape](http://books.toscrape.com/).
+The scraper automatically traverses all pages, collects detailed information about each book, and allows filtering by price.
+The results can be saved into both CSV and JSON formats.

 **Features**

+Scrapes across multiple pages starting from a given URL.
-Extracts the following details for each book on the page:
+Extracts the following details for each book:
 Book Name
-Rating (converted to numerical format: 1 to 5 stars) Price
+Rating (converted into a numerical format: 1 to 5 stars) Price
 Link to the book's detail page
+Filters results based on a minimum and maximum price range.
-Saves the scraped data into a CSV file (books to scrape.csv).
+Saves the data into:
+A CSV file
+A JSON file (with UTF-8 encoding and pretty formatting) Built-in logging with optional verbose mode

 **Requirements**